brycehazen/-NeuralNetwork/READMEFromScratch.md

-    This was my attempt to build a neural network from scratch.
+## Building a Neural Network from Scratch

+### Data Loading and Preprocessing:

-    Data loading and preprocessing: The script begins by loading a CSV dataset of handwritten digits from MNIST dataset.
-The dataset is converted to a numpy array and shuffled.
-It is then split into training and development sets.
-The pixel values of the images are normalized to range between 0 and 1.
+- The script begins by loading a CSV dataset of handwritten digits from the **MNIST dataset**.
+- The dataset is converted to a numpy array and shuffled.
+- It's then divided into training and development sets.
+- The pixel values of the images are normalized to a range between 0 and 1.

+### Model Parameters Initialization:

-    Model parameters initialization: The function init_params() initializes the weights and biases for the two layers of the neural network.
-The weights are initialized to small random values, and the biases are also initialized to small random values.
+- The `init_params()` function initializes the weights and biases for the two layers of the neural network.
+- Weights are initialized to small random values.
+- Biases are also initialized to small random values.

+### Activation Functions:

-    Activation functions: The script defines two activation functions that the neural network uses: ReLU (Rectified Linear Unit) for the hidden layer and softmax for the output layer.
+- The script defines two activation functions for the neural network:
+  1. **ReLU** (Rectified Linear Unit) for the hidden layer.
+  2. **Softmax** for the output layer.

+### Forward Propagation:

-    Forward propagation: The function forward_prop() defines the forward propagation step of the neural network, calculating the predicted outputs.
+- The `forward_prop()` function details the forward propagation step of the neural network, determining the predicted outputs.

+### Backward Propagation and Parameter Updates:

-    Backward propagation and parameter updates: The script also defines the backpropagation step, where the gradients of the loss function with respect to the model's parameters are calculated.
-The parameters are then updated in the direction that minimally reduces the loss function.
+- The script encompasses the backpropagation step, where the gradients of the loss function concerning the model's parameters are determined.
+- Subsequently, the parameters are updated in the direction that minimally amplifies the loss function.

+### Training the Model:

-    Training the model: The function gradient_descent() trains the model using the training data, applying forward propagation, backpropagation, and parameter updates for a given number of iterations.
+- The `gradient_descent()` function trains the model using the training data.
+- The process includes applying forward propagation, backpropagation, and parameter updates iteratively for a set number of cycles.

+### Model Evaluation:

-    Model evaluation: The code includes functions to make predictions using the trained model (make_predictions()), and to evaluate the accuracy of these predictions (get_accuracy()).
+- The code encompasses functions to:
+  1. Make predictions with the trained model (`make_predictions()`).
+  2. Evaluate the accuracy of these predictions (`get_accuracy()`).

+### Prediction Visualization:

-    Prediction visualization: The function test_prediction() visualizes a prediction for a single image.
-It displays the image and prints the model's predicted digit and the true label.
+- The `test_prediction()` function visualizes a prediction for an individual image.
+- It exhibits the image and prints both the model's predicted digit and the true label.